lukeholder/craft-dbug/README.md

 ## Installation

-1. Upload this directory to `craft/plugins/dbug/` on your server.
+1. Upload the contents of plugins/dbug directory to `craft/plugins/dbug/` on your server.
 2. Enable the plugin under *Craft Admin > Settings > Plugins*

 ## Usage